Kylie Jenner And Travis Scott Find Bodyguard Father Rumors ‘Hilarious’

 Kylie Jenner Flaunts Bikini Body, Enjoys That Yacht Life With Baby Stormi

-According to Heavy, Tim Chung has a pretty decorated resume which includes being a Los Angeles police officer, Kylie Jenner’s body guard, and part-time modeling.
+According to Heavy, Tim Chung has a pretty decorated resume which includes being a Los Angeles police officer, Kylie Jenner’s bodyguard, and part-time modeling.
 Tim has worked with the Kardashian-Jenner family for several years now.
-It was a month after Stormi was born that some Kardashian-Jenner followers began to question what type of relationship the modeling body guard had with Kylie.
+It was a month after Stormi was born that some Kardashian-Jenner followers began to question what type of relationship the modeling bodyguard had with Kylie.

 Chung has a pretty healthy following on Instagram which has grown to just shy of 300,000 followers since the conspiracy theory started to spread.
 As most would expect, a lot of Chung’s recent pictures on his Instagram are littered with comments questioning whether or not he is the father of Stormi.